The Isogeny Problems

 2. There is no probabilistic polynomial-time algorithm which on input \( p \) and \( \mathtt{m} \), computes \( \operatorname{End}(E) \).

-OR, a solution shows that such a function cannot exist.
+or, show that such a function cannot exist.

-Reward: Dinner in a fancy restaurant.
+Reward: Dinner in an excellent

 Problem 4